chibui015/kho/Getting-Started-Developing.md

 ## Build

-From the root of the project, run `mvn package` to compile, test and assemble all modules.
+From the root of the project, run `mvn install` to compile, test and assemble all modules.
 Add `-DskipTests` to skip unit tests.
 Note that Android-related modules and apps will not be built unless `ANDROID_HOME` is set.

 Compiled `.jar` files are found in submodules after this.
 For example, the compiled `core/` code is available at `core/target/core-x.y.z.jar`.